 Opportunities to volunteer vary from one CAS to another, but generally volunteers can get involved in a wide range of services.
 We try to fit the assignment to the skills, interests and available time of each volunteer.
-Some volunteers develop supportive relationships with children and families by becoming special friends or tutors.
+Some volunteers develop supportive relationships with children and families.
 Others participate in children’s groups, or take part in ongoing programs that benefit both children and their parents.
 Many volunteers do whatever is needed to help improve the lives of children in our care, such as driving children to appointments.
-Others serve on our board or committees.
+Others serve on our Board of Directors or committees.
 No matter how you volunteer with us, you will be part of a team that includes staff, foster parents, and children and families.
 You will benefit from training, supervision and recognition for your contribution – but your primary reward will be knowing that you are making a difference in the lives of children and their families.

 Characteristics of a Volunteer